NeuralTrust/docs.neuraltrust.ai/docs/red-teaming/getting-started/step-by-step/run-complience-scan.md

 # Compliance scan

-This guide demonstrates how to use the Neural Trust scanning capabilities to analyze your AI system for potential vulnerabilities.
+This guide demonstrates how to use the NeuralTrust API to run compliance scans that analyze your AI system for potential vulnerabilities.

+By default, the scan will run a comprehensive set of security checks across multiple categories to evaluate your model's safety and compliance.

-## Basic Setup
+## Setup

-First, import and initialize the Neural Trust API client:
+First, import and initialize the NeuralTrust API client:

 ```python
 from neuraltrust import NeuralTrustApi